wp-plugins/wp-admin-bar-removal/readme.txt

 Developmental Code in Becoming!

 = 2014.0708.0383 =
-* Update [BUGFIX] Fixed Dashboard Appearance Glitch and Update Issues
+* Update [BUGFIX] Fixed Dashboard Appearance and Update Issues
  * Please update as soon as possible!
  * FIXED is shown a double version of plugin just upgraded or installed
  * FIXED issues when is requested another update of plugin just upgraded or installed